Two North Carolina A&T Track Athletes Win Gold

 Langston Wertz Jr.: Hey, Gwen.
 How are you doing?

 Glenn: All is well.
-We have to start with the summer Olympics, Langston.
-The closing ceremony was last night.
+We have to start with the Summer Olympics, Langston.
+The closing ceremony was Sunday night.
 Locally, North Carolina A&T sprinter Randolph Ross Jr. returned home with the gold as a member of the men’s 4x4 relay team.

 Randolph Ross (recording, as he arrives back in the U.S.): It's great bringing home something.
 A lot of people go and have a chance to compete, but being able to place top three on a world stage is amazing.